-Digital research data can additionally include:
+Research data can additionally include:

-ANDS has intentionally left the definition of research data open to be as inclusive as possible.
+ANDS has intentionally left the definition of research data open so as to be as inclusive as possible.
 Research Data Australia accepts records of data that are considered to be important to the Australian research community, rather than to an established definition of what constitutes research data.

 Generally speaking, however, ANDS does not encourage information concerning journal articles and monographs.
-This is because they are generally well-described elsewhere and available either through commercial publishers or open access.
+This is because they are generally well-described elsewhere and available either through commercial publishers or via open access.
 ANDS is, however, keenly interested in these as ‘related information’ for research data.

 The ANDS business plan says, ‘Research publications are not included within the scope of ANDS but files, images, tables, databases, models, computer outputs, and similar digital representations are included’.

 Even within this example, if a collection of text can be used as input to research (for text mining, information retrieval, etc) then it is definitely in scope for Research Data Australia.
-Similarly, there may be instances where published print material has been integrated into a collection of unpublished items, is integral to the understanding of other collection materials, or is part of a collection where significant value has been added to the collection through markup and hyperlinks.
+Similarly, there may be instances where published print material has been integrated into a collection of unpublished items, is integral to the understanding of other collection materials or is part of a collection where significant value has been added to the collection through markup and hyperlinks.
 In these cases, these would be accepted into Research Data Australia.

 The word data can cause some confusion.